Keyboard shortcuts

 Credentials & Security

 Configure Redis credentials to allow Radar Collector to collect monitoring data.
-The collector requires read-only access to Redis instances and supports various authentication methods.
+The collector supports various authentication methods depending on the deployment type.

 Redis Standalone Credentials